unicode-org/message-format-wg/spec/registry.md

 and MUST NOT emit a _Bad Option_ error for any of the _option_ values (both **standard** and **optional**) defined for that _option_.
-Accepting a _function_ or its _options_ does not mean that any given output is produced.
+Accepting a _function_ or its _options_ does not mean that a particular output is produced.

 _Functions_ can define _options_.
 An _option_ can be **standard** or **optional**.